jdgarwick/SonicPi/README.md

 edited and converted to MP3 by any number of free programs (try Audacity for instance).

-## Hope

-I encourage you to share your work and really hope that we'll all teach each other new tricks and moves with Sonic Pi.
-I'm really excited by what you'll have to show me.
-10.4 Performing

 # Performing

 One of the most exciting aspects of Sonic Pi is that it enables you to